voidstar78/DestinyHunter/README.md

+*Destiny Hunter* is a game for the Commodore PET (the original personal computer from 1977 that was based on the 6502 microprocessor).
+32K RAM is required, the game can be loaded by cassette or disk (or use of emulators).
+The builds are available in the BIN folder: dhunter_final.zip is a complete package, or use the individual PRG files (for Commodore system, these PRG files are like EXE files on more modern PC equipment).
 [DHUNTERPET.PRG for Commodore PET] [DHUNTERC64.PRG for Commodore C64]

 When the game starts, press any key to decide a DIRECTION and ring CHIMES.
 These are explained in a moment.
 Eventually you will be asked to press RETURN to continue (or press X to choose DIRECTION and CHIMES again).